dsluo-archive/csx730-strace/README.md

    for each group member.
 Then, **sign the piece of paper that your instructor has at the front of the room.**

-1. In `main.c` write and test simple C program that prints the numbers `0` through `100` (exclusive) using `setjmp` and `longjmp` instead of loops or recursion.
-Your code should make use of the return value of `setjmp` to increment the number.
-A simple `Makefile` is provided to make compiling easier.
+1. In `main.c`, write and test a simple C program that prints the numbers `0` through `100` (exclusive) using the `write` system call instead of something more convenient like `printf(3)`.
+Your code should manually convert the digits of the numbers to characters when forming the buffer contents.
+   No dynamic memory allocation is needed for this.
+You will likely find the ASCII table referenced at the top of this page useful -- the characters `0`, `1`, .. , `9` have `char` values `Ox30`, `0x31`, .., `0x39`.

-1. Make sure your program compiles, assembles, and links before continuing.
+1. Make sure your program compiles and runs.

-1. In `SUBMISSION.md`, include a list of the list symbols from `main.o` and `main`.

-1. In `SUBMISSION.md`, include a list of the shared library dependencies for `main`.

 **CHECKPOINT:** Ask your instructor if you have any questions.

-1. In `SUBMISSION.md`, indicate the file where the machine code for `setjmp` is defined.
+1. Run your program with `strace(1)` to see the system call trace.
+Copy this output to the designated section in `SUBMISSION.md`.

+1. Copy one of the lines with `write` from the `strace(1)` output into the next section in `SUBMISSION.md`.

+1. Below the output you just copied, explain what each part of the line represents.
-   You should probably note the command(s) you used to find it.
+   You should replace the text, "Write details here..."

-1. Use `objdump` or `gdb` to find the assembly code for `setjmp`.
-Follow the chain of calls or jumps that are all labeled `setjmp` or similar and include their assembly in the `SETJMP.md` file.
-You may copy/paste.

-1. Use `objdump` or `gdb` to find the assembly code for `longjmp`.
-Follow the chain of calls or jumps that are all labeled `longjmp` or similar and include their assembly in the `LONGJMP.md` file.
-You may copy/paste.
+**CHECKPOINT:** Ask your instructor if you have any questions.

+1. At the end of `main.c`, write and test simple C program that prints the numbers `0` through `100` (exclusive) using the `write` system call instead of something more convenient like `printf(3)`.
+Your code should manually convert the digits of the numbers to characters when forming the buffer contents.
+   No dynamic memory allocation is needed for this.
+You will likely find the ASCII table referenced at the top of this page useful -- the characters `0`, `1`, .. , `9` have `char` values `Ox30`, `0x31`, .., `0x39`.

+1. When does `malloc(3)` switch from `brk(2)` to `mmap(2)`?

+**CHECKPOINT:**

 1. **Before 3:15 PM (or 11:55 for partial)**, double check that your group member names are listed in `SUBMISSION.md` as well as the piece of paper that your instructor has at the front of the room, then submit your activity attempt using the `submit` command.
 From the parent directory:

    ```
-   $ submit csx730-libdis csx730
+   $ submit csx730-brk csx730
    ```

 <hr/>